canopas/serverless-php-example/README.md

 ## Platforms Supports

-As this repo support integration for Both Laravel and CodeIgniter, There are some different Prerequisites before deploying lambda functions for each type of application.
+As this repo support integration for both Laravel and CodeIgniter, There are some prerequisites before deploying lambda functions for each type of application.

 - Set platforms in `php/runtime.php` according your need.

+- Put source code in `php/src` directory.

 - AWS cannot write logs or cache in Lambda function's directory, we have to create those directories in AWS's `/tmp` directory.

 - Laravel And Codeigniter use different storage configuration, all are detailed below.

 #### Laravel
-- Put laravel's source code in `php/src` directory, and change `$platform = 1` in runtime.php.

 - Laravel writes logs, cache, sessions in `storage`.